CHAIRMAN: DONNA BOLES

 - The applicant shall be a high school senior who plans to major or minor in his or her musical education OR a non-major enrolled in an applied music course or courses in college.

 - The applicant’s teacher at the time of application shall be a member in good standing of RVMTA.

-- By no later than FEBRUARY 1, 2018 the applicant shall submit to the scholarship chairman:
+- By no later than the deadline the applicant shall submit to the scholarship chairman: